 The length of the trek can vary, taking anywhere from 30 minutes to six hours depending on the location of the mountain gorillas, as they tend to move around in search of food, particularly during the dry season.
 While on the trek, you may have the opportunity to see a variety of bird species, plants, other primates, and stunning scenery.
 Once you locate the gorilla family, you will be allowed to spend one hour observing their habits, behaviors, and daily activities such as feeding, playing, resting, and grooming their young.
 You can also take photos and record videos during this time.

-To participate in gorilla trekking, visitors must purchase a permit through the Uganda Wildlife Authority (UWA) or a trusted tour operator like Trek Africa Tours.
+To participate in gorilla trekking, visitors must purchase a permit through the Uganda Wildlife Authority (UWA) or a trusted tour operator like Trek Africa Expeditions.
 The cost of a gorilla trekking permit in the Ruhija sector is $700 per person for foreign non-residents, $600 per person for foreign residents, and 250,000 UGX per person for East African citizens.